 Dinnertime can be difficult.
 Ore-Ida, America’s favourite fry brand, knew this better than most.
-Getting children to eat is no easy task.
-Be it a bad mood or a newfound dislike of a vegetable, it can be a game of tactics and technique to get kids to eat what’s in front of them.
-So to simplify the struggle we turned this truth into a smarter, more socially acceptable way for parents to win at mealtime: Potato Pay, a new currency that turned Ore-Ida fries into bargaining chips.
+Getting children to eat what’s in front of them can be a game of bribery, tactics and technique.
+So to simplify the struggle we turned this truth into a smarter, more socially acceptable way for parents to win at mealtime: Potato Pay.
+A new currency that turned Ore-Ida fries into bargaining chips.

 Changing the way parent and child do business at mealtime.

-Potato Pay is the latest in parenting payment technology.
-Simply pay your child the fries they love to eat, for bites of the foods they don’t.
-Easy and effective, a Potato Payment put the home frynances back in parents hands as they began to calculate and control the currency of any meal.
-While no parent may admit to blatantly bribing their child at the dinner table, the fresh new name made it seem slightly more appealing, as we reframed the humble french fry as the best bargaining tool possible and positioned Ore-Ida as the brand empathetic to every parents nightly struggles.
+The latest in parenting payment technology, simply pay your child the fries they love to eat, for bites of the foods they don’t.
+Easy and effective, Potato Pay puts the home frynances back in parents hands as they calculate and control the currency of any meal.
+While no parent may admit to blatantly bribing their child at the dinner table, the fresh new name made it seem slightly more acceptable, as we reframed the humble french fry as the best bargaining tool possible and positioned Ore-Ida as the brand empathetic to every parents nightly struggles.

 Online, we encouraged parents to try the future of frynance.

 At TryPotatoPay.com the ins and outs of how to make a Potato Payment were unveiled, with tools and tips on how to begin transacting with your very own child.
 Step-by-step instructions, FAQ’s and product demonstrations took our parody of payment technology to the next level as we as we introduced the world to Potato Pay with complete conviction.